am225723/couplestherapy/replit.md

    - **Activity Feed**: Chronological view of all couple activities including voice memo metadata
 5. **Contextual Commenting** - Add comments to any activity with private/public toggle
 6. **Messages** - Chat-style secure messaging with assigned couples (real-time updates)
+7. **Calendar** - Read-only view of assigned couples' calendar events
-7. **Analytics** - Perplexity AI-powered insights and progress tracking
+8. **Analytics** - Perplexity AI-powered insights and progress tracking

 ## How to Run